How VA Appraisals Work

 Reed Letson, Owner, Elevation Mortgage

-Tidewater is a step that happens before the appraisal is even finalized.
-If the VA appraiser believes the home's value may come in below the purchase price, they must issue a Tidewater notice to the lender before completing the report.
-Per VA Pamphlet 26-7, when Tidewater is initiated, interested parties have 5 business days to provide additional comparable sales data to the appraiser before the appraisal is finalized.
+Tidewater is a step that happens before the appraisal is finalized.
+If the VA appraiser believes the home’s value may come in below the purchase price, they notify the lender before completing the report.
+From that point, the lender and your agent have two business days to submit additional comparable sales for the appraiser to consider before the final value is set.

 Most buyers panic when they hear the word Tidewater.
-Don't.
-It is actually one of the few moments in this process where you have real input before a number gets locked in.
-Your agent and lender can pull recent, relevant comp sales and submit them to the appraiser.
-If those comps support the purchase price, the appraiser can use them.
-The final value may still come in low — but at least you had a chance to make the case.
+That’s the wrong reaction.
+Tidewater is one of the few moments in this process where you have real input before a number gets locked in.
+If your agent can pull recent, relevant comparable sales and submit them quickly, the appraiser can use them.
+The final value may still come in low.
+But at least you made the case.
 Tidewater is not a red flag.
-It's an early warning system that gives you 5 days to respond.
+It’s an early warning that gives you two business days to respond.

 Your Options When Value Comes in Low

-If the appraisal still comes in below the purchase price after Tidewater — or if Tidewater wasn't triggered and the NOV just comes in short — you have three real options.
+If the appraisal still comes in below the purchase price after Tidewater, or if Tidewater wasn’t triggered and the NOV simply comes in short, you have three real options.
 You can negotiate with the seller to lower the purchase price to match the appraised value.
-You can pay the difference in cash between the appraised value and the purchase price (the VA loan will only finance up to the appraised value).
+You can pay the difference in cash between the appraised value and the purchase price, since the VA loan will only finance up to the appraised value.
 Or you can walk away and get your earnest money back under the appraisal contingency.

 | Outcome | What It Means | Your Options |